domoritz/label_generator/README.md

 Cool, now we have a bunch of images in one directory.
 Let's find out what the precision and recall are.
 First, create a list of all the files in the directory with `ls | grep -- "-predicted.png" > _all.list`.
 Then just run `python rate.py ../predicted/predicted/_all.list`.

 After all this work, we can finally generate a prediction, find contours, fit boxes around contours and find text with tesseract.
 To do so, run `python predict.py PREDICTION FIGURE_IMAGE --debug`.
-You may see something like.
+You may see something like

 ![Red boxes around extracted text](https://raw.githubusercontent.com/domoritz/label_generator/master/screenshots/text-debug.png)